Detroit's Casinos Post $108.2M November Revenue, A Marginal Year-On-Year Gain

 Share On Your Network

-Detroit's Casinos Post $108.2m November Revenue - A Marginal Year-On-Year Gain
+Detroit's Casinos Post $108.2M November Revenue, A Marginal Year-On-Year Gain

 Detroit Casino Results

-It also reported an additional $587,295 in sports betting revenue, up 28.4% from 2024.
+It also reported an additional $587,295 in sports betting revenue, representing a 28.4% increase from 2024.

 The drop in visitor numbers has been observed across most states, with Pennsylvania standing out as a notable exception.